Skip to main content

 "Run the search modal test on staging"

-Claude calls run_test with the correct environment and monitors the run.
+Claude calls run_tests with the correct environment name and monitors the run.
 You stay in your editor the entire time.

 6